Bell state: Bell states

 The Bell states are four specific maximally entangled quantum states of two qubits.
 They are in a superposition of 0 and 1 – a linear combination of the two states.
 Their entanglement means the following:

 The qubit held by Alice (subscript "A") can be in a superposition of 0 and 1.
 If Alice measured her qubit in the standard basis, the outcome would be either 0 or 1, each with probability 1/2; if Bob (subscript "B") also measured his qubit, the outcome would be the same as for Alice.
 Thus, Alice and Bob would each seemingly have random outcome.
 Through communication they would discover that, although their outcomes separately seemed random, these were perfectly correlated.

 This perfect correlation at a distance is special: maybe the two particles "agreed" in advance, when the pair was created (before the qubits were separated), which outcome they would show in case of a measurement.

-Hence, following Einstein, Podolsky, and Rosen in their famous 1935 "EPR paper", there is something missing in the description of the qubit pair given above – namely this "agreement", called more formally a hidden variable.
-In his famous paper of 1964, John S. Bell showed by simple probability theory arguments that these correlations (the one for the 0,1 basis and the one for the +,- basis) cannot both be made perfect by the use of any "pre-agreement" stored in some hidden variables – but that quantum mechanics predicts perfect correlations.
-In a more refined formulation known as the Bell-CHSH inequality, it is shown that a certain correlation measure cannot exceed the value 2 if one assumes that physics respects the constraints of local "hidden-variable" theory (a sort of common-sense formulation of how information is conveyed), but certain systems permitted in quantum mechanics can attain values as high as $2\sqrt{2}$.
-Thus, quantum theory violates the Bell inequality and the idea of local "hidden variables."
+Hence, following Albert Einstein, Boris Podolsky, and Nathan Rosen in their famous 1935 "EPR paper", there is something missing in the description of the qubit pair given above – namely this "agreement", called more formally a hidden variable.
+In his famous paper of 1964, John S. Bell showed by simple probability theory arguments that these correlations (the one for the 0, 1 basis and the one for the +, − basis) cannot both be made perfect by the use of any "pre-agreement" stored in some hidden variables – but that quantum mechanics predicts perfect correlations.
+In a more refined formulation known as the Bell–CHSH inequality, it is shown that a certain correlation measure cannot exceed the value 2 if one assumes that physics respects the constraints of local "hidden-variable" theory (a sort of common-sense formulation of how information is conveyed), but certain systems permitted in quantum mechanics can attain values as high as $2\sqrt{2}$.
+Thus, quantum theory violates the Bell inequality and the idea of local "hidden variables".

 Bell basis

 Four specific two-qubit states with the maximal value of $2\sqrt{2}$ are designated as "Bell states".
-They are known as the four maximally entangled two-qubit Bell states and they form a maximally entangled basis, known as the Bell basis, of the four-dimensional Hilbert space for two qubits:
+They are known as the four maximally entangled two-qubit Bell states and form a maximally entangled basis, known as the Bell basis, of the four-dimensional Hilbert space for two qubits: